The Best Time to Travel to Iceland and Rent a Campervan

 When Is the Best Time to Visit Iceland?

 Many people might be wondering when the best time to visit Iceland is.
-Weather plays a big part in Icelander‘s lives, and over a lifetime the population here has learned to live with the extreme weather conditions that the small island experiences, so when planning a trip it‘s important to know what you‘re in for at any given time of year.
+So when planning a trip, it's important to know what you're in for at any given time of year.

 Autumn (September - October)